DreamingRaven/nemesyst/README.md

 ````

 Please see help screen for more options there are many more but these are the main ones for localhost usage.

+### Asside

+For all those fellow Arch(Linux)-ers out there, we are "Arch Nemesysts" :D